Coreboot supports all ThinkPad T60/T60p Series laptops.

 TODO: these instructions should still work, but they are outdated.
 Bring them up to date, using the latest coreboot revision.

 - Native graphics (replacement for the proprietary Video BIOS / VGA Option ROM)

 - GRUB2 payload

 In this configuration, only GNU/Linux is known to work.
 If you plan to use other operating systems, you might be out of luck.

-- Note, not all T60 lcd panels work with this configuration. (the code to enable native graphics on T60 is still under review)
+- Note, not all T60 lcd panels work with this configuration. (the code to enable native graphics on T60 is still under review), check compatibility list

 - Note, if your LCD panel is unsupported, you can still use this configuration; you won't see any graphics on the screen, but an external monitor will work (using VGA output, or DVI if you have the docking station).
-For GRUB console, you can use serial output.
+For GRUB console, you can use serial output or EHCI debug.
 Recommended docking station: Advanced Mini Dock.

 - Note, replacing the LCD panel is relatively easy.
 The libreboot project has some guides in it's documentation, along with info about what LCD panels are known to work.

 - Note, this configuration only works for T60's with the Intel GMA950 video chipset.
 ATI GPU won't work, because they lack native graphics support.